 Benefits of Membership

 - SPWLA Petrophysics is internationally recognized as a leading publication for original contributions on theoretical and applied aspects of formation evaluation, including both open hole and cased hole well logging, core analysis and formation testing.
 Every student member receives Internet access in lieu of a paper copy.
-The Student Chapter will receive 3 copies of Petrophysics for distribution to department libraries as needed.

 - Student Chapter members have the opportunity for meeting and networking with experienced petrophysicists through activities with local affiliated societies, through chapter and regional meetings.